todroth/personal-blog/content/blog/2019-10-09-get-rid-of-null/index.md

 opt.ifPresent(value => value.doSomething());
 ```

-`ifPresent` looks kind a bit like "functional programming", but it really isn't.
+`ifPresent` looks a bit like "functional programming", but it really isn't.
 The `consumer` parameter can't return any value.
 So it very likely does have side effects, which is not functional at all.
 To perform actions on the Optional's content a more functional way, there are some typical "functional" methods defined:

 ```java
 String transformedContent = stringOpt